deepikagarg01/AI-Quaranteams/README.md

 ### What's the problem?

 Covid 19 Pandemic has bring up to everyone's  notice that how much social distancing is mandatory.
-We can still see the increasing number of cases in every state/Country due to negligence of Social Distancing Practices.It is hard to deploy large forces to monitor each area manually for a longer duration
+We can still see the increasing number of cases in every state/Country due to negligence of Social Distancing Practices.It is hard to deploy large forces to monitor each area manually for a longer duration.

 ### How can technology help?

-We can help to simply the job for all rescue team deployed for ensuring the social distancing in an area.
-Restricted movements can be allowed in Schools, Colleges , Manufacturing Industries ,Public and Private Sectors Workplace
+We can help to simply the job of all rescue teams deployed for ensuring the social distancing in an area.
+Restricted movements can be allowed in Schools, Colleges , Manufacturing Industries ,Public and Private Sectors Workplace.

 ### The idea